Skip to main content

 3. Provide context

-After the opening statement is the discussion part of the memo, which goes into more detail about the subject, acknowledging the ultimate topic and goal of the message.
+After the opening statement is the discussion part of the memo, which provides background information and goes into more detail about the subject, acknowledging the ultimate topic and goal of the message.
 The body should have clear, organized information and 1 or 2 paragraphs to present the information coherently.
 Use bullet points or lists wherever possible to ensure readability.

 4. Include next steps